InternationalTradeAdministration/developerportal/_posts/2014-07-01-trade-leads.markdown

 ---

 #Trade Leads API
 The Trade Leads API provides contract opportunities for U.S. businesses selling their products and services overseas.
-These leads come a variety of sources, and we will continue to expand the number of leads available.
+These leads come from a variety of sources and we continue to expand the number of leads available.

+We currently provide trade leads, procurement opportunities, and contract notifications from the UK and from Canada.
+We will soon be including leads from the State Department’s Business Information Database System (BIDS) and from FedBizOpps.
+All leads are consolidated into one endpoint.

-Developers can use this API to keep businesses aware of the latest leads in their industry or location.
+Developers can use this API to keep businesses aware of the latest leads in particular industries or locations.
+They can also enhance the value of the leads by incorporating reports from ITA’s [Market Research Library](http://developer.trade.gov/market-research-library.html) or [Trade News & Articles](http://developer.trade.gov/trade-news-articles.html) APIs.

 The output format for this API is JSON.